kaglet/rock-paper-scissors/README.md

 - Add small animation to game description, so the page is less static.
 - Add metallic or similar texture that gives icons and fonts a glint, so they do not feel so plain.
 - Learn how to add mobile support.
+- Add sound effects when interacting with game elements.